 Each student will submit a real-world example that hit the news within the last three months and that relates to consumer behavior or consumer experiences.
 Your real-world example should be something newsworthy that would pique the interest of your classmates and intrigue guests if you were to bring it up at a dinner party.
-Please make sure you connect your example to how a concept, idea, or theory in consumer behavior class applies to or informs what you see in the marketplace.
+It should not be something that you think all your classmates will likely choose.
+Please be creative.
+Please make sure you connect your example to how a concept, idea, or theory in consumer behavior applies to or informs what you see in the marketplace.
 Please make sure you focus your discussion on the consumer behavior aspects (not marketing in general) and that you clearly explain how the concept you picked is reflected in your example.
-Examples presented/learned in other classes are not eligible.
-You will be asked to submit your real-world example before class and share it during class.
-For your CB Dinner Party Download submission (2-page max), you need to provide: 1) a clear, illustrative screenshot or image of your example that can be shared and easily viewed on screen as well as a link to the original content (i.e., news article, social media post, video link); and 2) your analysis and discussion of the example (see instructions above).
+Examples presented or learned in other classes are not eligible.
+You will be asked to submit your real-world example before our class and share it during class.
+For your CB Dinner Party Download submission (2-page max), you need to provide: 1) a clear, illustrative screenshot or image of your example as well as a link to the original content (i.e., news article, social media post, video link); and 2) your analysis and discussion of the example (see instructions above).
 Submissions will be graded as Incomplete or Complete (0/1) as well as being either below expectations, meets expectations, or exceeds expectations.